xlson/groovycsv/README.md

 * Full support for OpenCSV's configurability
 * Support for guessing separator and/or quote character
 * Support for reading csv without headers
+* Support for skip initial lines of csv

 ## Example